apache/openserverless-site/content/en/docs/reference/entities/feeds/_index.md

 a *cloudant trigger* service we’ve implemented with a connection-based architecture.
 We’ll discuss the other architectures below.

-A similar feed action protocol occurs for `nuv trigger delete`, `nuv trigger update` and `nuv trigger get`.
+A similar feed action protocol occurs for `ops trigger delete`, `ops trigger update` and `ops trigger get`.

 # Implementing Feeds with Hooks